 CORK PUBLIC MUSEUM – Creating a Future for Cork’s Past

-(Above) Cape Clear Stone.
+(Left) Cape Clear Stone.

 (Above) General view of the museums archaeological display cases.

 The numerous excavations conducted in Cork City since 1984 have produced a multitude of finds including, but not limited to: pottery; animal/human bone; metal; glass and wooden artefacts; as well as leather objects and textiles.
 The excavations were conducted by the Archaeological Services Unit, the Department of Archaeology UCC, as well as by a number of other private archaeological companies in collaboration with Cork City Council.
 The excavated materials came from a wide variety of sites spread across the city, and cover the period of occupation in the city from the late 10th to early 18th centuries.

 (Above) General view of the archaeological cases at Cork Public Museum.